 We strongly believe that everyone faced with challenges associated with childhood disorders should have the right to - and deserve - support and understanding, inclusion, and appropriate education so they and their families can experience the greatest quality of life possible.

 We have over 1,600 articles -- and we're adding more all the time.
-To locate an article, use the search bar at the top (type in your keywords, such as "sibling rivalry"), or scroll through the articles listed by date below.
+To locate an article, use the search bar at the top (type in your keywords, such as "sibling rivalry"), or scroll through the articles listed below.

 One day you wake up and find that life has changed forever.
 Instead of greeting you with a hug, your little boy rolls his eyes when you say "good morning" and shouts, "You're ruining my life!"
 You may think you've stepped into the Twilight Zone, but you've actually been thrust into your son's teen years.

 During adolescence, teens start to break away from parents and become "their own person."
 Some talk back, ignore rules and slack off at school.
 Others may sneak out or break curfew.
 Still others experiment with alcohol, tobacco or drugs.
 So how can you tell the difference between normal teen rebellion versus dangerous behavior?
 And what's the best way for a parent to respond?

 Many families of defiant children live in a home that has become a battleground.
 In the beginning, the daily struggles can be expected.
 After all, we knew that problems would occur.
 Initially, stress can be so subtle that we lose sight of a war, which others do not realize is occurring.
 We honestly believe that we can work through the problems.